natcap/invest.users-guide/source/urban_cooling_model.rst

 Where:

-    * :math:`consumption.increase(b)` (kWh/degree) is the local estimate of the energy consumption increase per each degree of temperature, for building category :math:`b`.
+    * :math:`consumption.increase(b)` (kWh/degree C/:math:`m^2`) is the local estimate of the energy consumption increase per each degree of temperature per square meter of the building footprint, for building category :math:`b`.
     * :math:`T_{air,MAX}` (degC) is the maximum temperature over the landscape :math:`(T_{air,ref} + UHI_{max})`;
     * :math:`\overline{T_{air,MAX} - T_{air,i}}` (degC) is the average difference in air temperature for building :math:`b`, with :math:`T_{air,i}` modeled in the previous steps.